na-na-hi/renget/archive/smgenskins.md

  - Ne Zha
    - When using his 1 / Ringbounce, Ne Zha gains stacking movement, with a blue-white fire VFX indicator on his wheels if the buff is active.
 With his Diamond skin, his wheels and flame VFX are always blue-white, with the movement buff simply giving off more particles rather than changing the colour of his wheel's flames.
 This is not skin advantage, because most people aren't even aware of it and it doesn't change that the Ne Zha is still moving faster, but it is banned in the SPL as a result, because whining shitters.
+   - Demon Dasher Ne Zha likewise has no indicator as to when his *(her?)* 1 Buff is active, likewise banned in the SPL.

  - Neith
-   -  Ms. Diagnosis / Scarlet Dangerfield Neith, 2 is harder to see than on other skins due to the color of it.
+   -  Ms. Diagnosis / Scarlet Dangerfield Neith, the AoE for her 2 is harder to see due to being somewhat more transparent and blending into to most terrain textures.
+   -  Harajuku Neith has a unique Ult indicator, which can conceal the incoming indicator, especially if near a wall.
+   -  Buccaneith / Baroness / Scarlett Neith's weaves appear Red from her point of view.
+Almost a non-issue, unless playing into another Neith, at which point Passive Weave are almost indistinguishable.

  - Nemesis
    - \